-CANBERRA Australia's conservative opposition, which is expected to win elections in September, said on Thursday it supported Lockheed Martin's (LMT.N) troubled F-35 to be the country's next frontline warplane, despite problems and huge cost blowouts.
+CANBERRA (Reuters) - Australia’s conservative opposition, which is expected to win elections in September, said on Thursday it supported Lockheed Martin’s (LMT.N) troubled F-35 to be the country’s next frontline warplane, despite problems and huge cost blowouts.

 A day after the Pentagon’s F-35 program chief lashed Lockheed and engine maker Pratt & Whitney for trying to “squeeze every nickel” out of the U.S. government, Australian lawmakers expressed confidence in the futuristic jet.